fidelity/spock/README.md

 `spock` is a framework that helps users easily define, manage, and use complex parameter configurations within Python applications.
-It lets you focus on the code you need to write instead of re-implementing boilerplate code such as creating ArgParsers, reading configuration files, handling dependencies, type validation, implementing traceability etc.
+It lets you focus on the code you need to write instead of re-implementing boilerplate code such as creating ArgParsers, reading configuration files, handling dependencies, implementing type validation, maintaining traceability, etc.

 `spock` configurations are normal python classes that are decorated with `@spock`.
 It supports inheritance, dynamic class dependencies, loading/saving configurations from/to multiple markdown formats, automatically